movementlabsxyz/movement/docs/movement-node/run/manual/README.md

 ```
 ## Run the node as an Attester for the Movement Network

 To become an Attester, you must first be whitelisted in our staking contract.
 After being whitelisted, you will need to stake `$MOVE` tokens to be included as an Attester in the next epoch.
-To proceed, create an `.env` file with the following line, including your private key for the stake and launch the node.
+To proceed, add the key `ETH_SIGNER_PRIVATE_KEY` to your environment, pointing to your private key for the stake, and launch the node.

-`ETH_SIGNER_PRIVATE_KEY=0x0`